A record of how a private system became a public one.

 Life accelerates around me.
 Career.
 Family.
 The usual compression.

 RADIX becomes a container I return to when everything else feels borrowed.
-I don't know if it will become a book.
+I don't know if it will ever become a book.

 The drawings move from paper to iPad.
 I start seeing the book through the illustrations—each symbol a compression of pages I hadn't written yet.